fmu-zwiers-ecuador/sensors/README.md

 4. Edit Node_ID to hold the current node's name
 5. Run the script.

 The script sets a default value of -1.0 for all readings until this value gets overridden by the script reading the appropriate sensor.
-If the script cannot use the sensor, the default value of -1.0 is regarded as an error state and lets you know there is something wrong without breaking anything on the supervisor end.
+If the script cannot use the sensor, the default value of -1.0 is intended as an error state to let you know there is something wrong without breaking anything on the supervisor end.